cmendible/cmendible.github.io/content/posts/2026/2026-05-11-aks-nap-zrs-disk-pv-zone-fix-admission-webhook.md

 > **⚠️ Important:** This is a **temporary workaround / Proof of Concept**.
 The root cause is tracked in [kubernetes-sigs/karpenter#2743](https://github.com/kubernetes-sigs/karpenter/pull/2743).
 Once the fix lands in Karpenter and is rolled out to AKS NAP, this webhook will no longer be needed.
 >
 > **Update (2026-05-15):** PR [#2743](https://github.com/kubernetes-sigs/karpenter/pull/2743) has already been merged upstream in Karpenter, but it is **not part of AKS NAP yet**.
 Until AKS NAP picks up a release containing that change, this webhook workaround is still an option.
+>
+> **Update (2026-05-26):** The fix has been released in [karpenter-provider-azure v1.12.1](https://github.com/Azure/karpenter-provider-azure/releases/tag/v1.12.1).
+Once your AKS NAP is running v1.12.1 or later, this webhook workaround will no longer be needed.

 ## The Problem